stsaz/phiola/README.md

 * Tap on the music file you want to listen
 * Or long-press on the directory with your music, it will be added to the playlist; tap `Play`
 * Tap on `Playlist` tab to switch the view to your playlist

+### Recording From Radio on Android

+By default the `Record` button starts recording from microphone.
+Here's how you can reconfigure phiola for recording audio from Internet radio:

+1. Go to `Settings` and for the `First Control Button` setting choose `Record From Radio`;  return to main screen.
+1. Go to `List` -> `List: Add...` and paste the URL; tap `Add`.
+1. Tap on the URL in the playlist to start playback.
+1. Tap on `Record` button (bottom-left button) to start recording; tap again to stop recording.
+Your recorded files are stored inside `Recording` directory.

+> Note: phiola supports recording from AAC or MP3 radio streams.

 ## How to Use SDK